Official websites use .gov

 Are foreign institutions eligible to apply?

-No, foreign institutions are not eligible to apply for this R03.
+No, foreign institutions are not eligible to apply for this NOFO.

-Are foreign individuals eligible to apply as PIs for this R03?
+Are foreign individuals eligible to apply as PIs for this NOFO?

-The intent of this RFA is to develop a cadre of NIs in the early stages of establishing independent careers in tobacco regulatory research.
-There are no citizenship requirements to apply, but investigators must demonstrate that the proposed research can directly contribute to FDA CTP’s regulatory authority over tobacco products and to one or more of the High-Priority Research Topic(s) listed in the RFA.
-Individuals also must demonstrate that they will be employed by an eligible institution for the full award period of the grant.
+The intent of this NOFO is to develop a cadre of NIs in the early stages of establishing independent careers in tobacco regulatory research.
+There are no citizenship requirements to apply, but investigators must demonstrate that the proposed research can directly contribute to the FDA CTP’s regulatory authority over tobacco products manufactured, sold, and/or distributed in the United States and one or more of the High-Priority Research Topic(s) listed in the NOFO.
+Individuals must also demonstrate that they will be employed by an eligible institution for the full award period of the grant.

 Budget